Empirical process theory for locally stationary processes: Applications

 \section{Applications}

-In this section, we provide some applications of the main results for smooth function classes (Corollary \ref{proposition_rosenthal_bound_rates} and Corollary \ref{cor_functional_central_limit_theorem}) and nonsmooth function classes (Corollary \ref{lemma_hoeffding_dependent_rates} and Corollary \ref{cor_functional_central_limit_theorem_martingale}).
+In this section, we provide some applications of the main results (Corollary \ref{proposition_rosenthal_bound_rates} and Corollary \ref{cor_functional_central_limit_theorem}).
 We will focus on locally stationary processes and therefore use localization in our functionals, but the results also hold for stationary processes, accordingly.

 Let $K:\R\to\R$ be some bounded kernel function which is Lipschitz continuous with Lipschitz constant $L_K$, $\int K(u) du = 1$, $\int K(u)^2 du \in (0,\infty)$ and support $\subset[-\frac{1}{2},\frac{1}{2}]$.
 For some bandwidth $h > 0$, put $K_h(\cdot) := \frac{1}{h}K(\frac{\cdot}{h})$.